ashikuzzaman-abir/lemonhive-assesment/README.md

     </p>
   </a>
   <p align="justify">
     This sidebar is implemented using the react-beautiful-dnd library.
 I've implemented custom logic to rearrange the navigation smoothly.
+You can use drag and drop feature while grabbing each children most left icon and make it active by clicking on it
   </p>
 </div>
 <!-- <h1 id="drag-n-drop">Drag and Drop</h1> -->